TheVaffel/spurv_legacy/how_does_it_work.md

 Implicit IDs is a term for types and variables that the user can use without explicitly defining them.
 This includes common types like `float`, `vec3` and `mat4`, and built-in variables like the output position in the vertex shader (`_Position`).
 The implicit IDs are only included into the bytecode if the types / variables are actually used by the user code.
 The function `output_if_implicit` takes a string and outputs bytecode for defining it to the bytecode vector if it finds that it is an implicit type of some kind.
 Returns false otherwise.

 It works by checking if the string satisfies any of the implicit id name formats, and can thus choose the correct one automatically.
+It will recursively check for / insert necessary dependencies.

 ## Glossary